deenadeeya/activhub/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in this repository.
+For support, email wanzafirzan@graduate.utm.my or create an issue in this repository.

 ---